stakeconomy/solanamonitoring/How to Install TIG Stack.md

 # Installation & Setup

+*This post is Part 2 of a 3-part series about setting up proper monitoring on your Solana Validator*

-How to Install TIG Stack (Telegraf, InfluxDB, and Grafana) is described below Setup a new Ubuntu 20.04 VM (2vCPU / 4GB vRAM) with a static ipv4 address.
+How to Install TIG Stack (Telegraf, InfluxDB, and Grafana) is described below.

+Setup a new Ubuntu 20.04 VM (2vCPU / 4GB vRAM) with a static ipv4 address.

 ```